phstc/probot-security-alerts/README.md

 ## Contributing

-If you have suggestions for how probot-security-vulnerabilities could be improved, or want to report a bug, open an issue!
+If you have suggestions for how probot-security-alerts could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).

 ## License

-[ISC](LICENSE) © 2018 Pablo Cantero <pablohstc@gmail.com> (https://github.com/phstc/probot-security-vulnerabilities)
+[ISC](LICENSE) © 2018 Pablo Cantero <pablohstc@gmail.com> (https://github.com/phstc/probot-security-alerts)